samuelvanderwaal/metaboss/README.md

 ### Update NFT

-**Warning: This command modifies your NFT.
+**Warning: This command modifies your NFT and is for advanced users.
+Ensure you understand what the command does and how it affects your NFT.
 Use with caution.**

 Update all [Data](https://github.com/metaplex-foundation/metaplex/blob/f1962b5d6f32b6dc3e77cd8fee07cf9e404c38e8/rust/token-metadata/program/src/state.rs#L73) fields on a single NFT's metadata account by reading new values from a URI JSON file.

+**Warning: If your NFT was minted from a candy machine and you wish to keep it as a verified creator, you *must add the candy machine as a creator to your URI with verified set to true.***

 #### Usage